mselig/api-tutorial/README.md

     fetch("/poster/" + Object.keys(KYOTO)[0], {"method" : "POST"});
 });
 ```
-Time to give our buttons a try.
+Closing the add/delete circle, it is time to give our buttons a try.

 ### 2.4 beautify